MechanicalRabbit/FunSQL.jl/README.md

 describing the corresponding tables.
 For the description of this database and more examples, see the [Tutorial][tutorial-url].

-Notably, FunSQL notation does not rely on macros or bound variables as they hinder modular query construction.
+Notably, FunSQL notation does not rely on macros or anonymous functions as they hinder modular query construction.
 FunSQL queries and their intermediate components are first-class objects that could be constructed independently, passed around as values, and freely composed together.